wearefuturegov/camden-digital-site-notice/README.md

 ## Getting Started

-First, in root directory, rename 'env.example' to 'env.local' and populate fields with given env variables
+First, in root directory, copy 'env.example' to 'env.local' and populate fields with given env variables